hubidu/ava-codeceptjs/README.md

 ## Why

-- Writing UI tests in Gherkin syntax does not make sense.
-"Business People" won't bother to read the tests anyway.
+- Writing UI tests in Cucumber/Gherkin syntax feels clunky and is hard to troubleshoot (BTW "Business People" don't care about your tests anyway).
+CodeceptJS fluent and concise API is just fine for browser testing.
-- UI tests are for developers/testers.
-They must be quick to write, simple to troubleshoot and easy to maintain.
-Developer productivity is paramount.
-- Running tests concurrently will speed up your feedback loop tremendously
-- I love Codeceptjs fluent and concise API
+- Page objects are a great way to organize your tests and they should just be "Plain Old Javascript Objects" (not like CodeceptJS)
+- Async/Await lets you write tests in a synchronous like style.
+No need for under-the-hood promise chain magic (like in CodeceptJS)
+- As a maintainer of an UI test suite I need concise error messages.
+Avas code excerpts are perfect for this.
-- IMHO chrome headless is currently the best option to run your tests in
+- Chrome headless is currently the most reliable option to run your tests.
+Phantomjs will no longer be maintained, Nightmarejs is flakey.

 ## Features

+A complete sample project is available in https://github.com/hubidu/ava-codeceptjs-examples

-- UI tests can run concurrently to speed up total execution time of the test suite
+- Run your UI tests concurrently and reduce total test execution time
 - Use ava's watch mode to automatically run affected tests on code changes
 - Uses async/await.
 No promise chain magic under the hood.
 - Uses ava's great assertion library, code excerpts, before/after hooks etc.